-- If an adverse experience is reported directly to a product registrant, the registrant must provide a report to the APVMA (known as a registrant report).
+- If an adverse experience is reported directly to a product registration holder, the registration holder must provide a report to the APVMA (known as a registrant report).
 We assess this report to determine whether any further laboratory, pathology or veterinary work is required before we classify an adverse experience.

 The APVMA classifies the relationship between exposure to or use of a registered product and a reported adverse experience in terms of ‘probable’, ‘possible’, ‘probable or possible off-label’, ‘unlikely’ and ‘unknown’.